New Seeds Short Play Festival & Spring Break Camp

 Students learn the fundamentals of creating a character and dramatic structure through writing and performance.

-Teach kids and teens to explore and stretch their body, voice, and imagination
+Students explore and stretch their body, voice, and imagination.

-The final “show” (a sharing-out of work) will begin at 2pm on Saturday the 5th.
-Depending on the number of students involved, this may run past 3pm.
-Please feel free to invite any friends and family who might want to share in and support your child’s creative endeavors!
+The final sharing out will begin at 3pm on Friday, March 22.
+Please feel free to invite any friends or family who might want to share in your children’s creative endeavors.

 Students should be well-rested and dressed in comfortable clothes for movement.

-Please bring a water bottle and lunch.
+Please bring a water bottle and a lunch.
 Snacks will be provided.